AlibabaCloudDocs/elasticsearch/intl.en-US/API Reference/Elasticsearch instances/Manage clusters/UpdateDescription.md

 ## Request header

-This operation uses common request parameters only.
+This operation uses only common request headers.
 For more information, see Common parameters.

 ## Request syntax